lhymmEU/kingpin/README.md

 - **Data-Driven** - Make decisions based on concrete data and their track records
 - **Email Generation** - Automatically generate outreach emails based on research findings

-## 🎨 UI Design

-This application features a clean, minimalistic design that includes:

-- Horizontal layout with content on the left and feature cards on the right
-- Subtle microinteractions for an enhanced user experience
-- Minimalistic feature cards with clear visual hierarchy
-- Responsive design for all device sizes

 ## 🔧 Tech Stack

 - **Next.js** - React framework for production